erikyo/cf7-smtp/README.txt

 And last but not least there is the possibility of using a customised template to send your e-mails in a less textual and slightly prettier format!
 The template can be customised for each form and internationalized.

-This plugin is ads free!
-I don't want to try to sell you any pro version and this is what I have managed to do!
-If you want to collaborate there are many ways, from simple suggestions and bug reporting, to translation and code contribution.
+This plugin is ads free and I don't want to try to sell you any pro version!
+If you want to contribute, there are many ways to do so, from simple suggestions and bug reports to translating and contributing code.
 See below how to do it!

 == SMTP ==
 SMTP stands for 'Simple Mail Transfer Protocol'.
 It is a connection-oriented, text-based network protocol of the Internet protocol family and as such is on the seventh layer of the ISO/OSI model, the application layer.